Bound and autoionizing potential energy curves in the CH molecule: Theoretical outline

-In our calculations, the orbital angular momentum of the electron goes up to 4.
-An important intermediate output of Quantemol is the fixed-nuclei R matrix data.
-The program solves the Schr\"odinger equation inside a restricted electronic box (in this study, $r_0=13$ bohr radii.) with an arbitrary boundary condition.
+An important intermediate output of Quantemol is the fixed-nuclei R-matrix data.
+The program solves the Schr\"odinger equation inside a restricted electronic box with an arbitrary boundary condition.
 The solutions $\ket{\psi_p}$ are then projected onto physical outer-region channels $\ket{i}$ to get the surface amplitudes $w_{ip} =\left\langle\left\langle i|\psi_p \right\rangle\right\rangle$.
 The double angle bracket indicates that the integration is only carried out on the surface of a sphere of radius $r_0$ centered about the center of mass of the \ce{CH+} ion, as opposed to integration over all space.
 Note that these quantities are energy-independent and at this point it cannot be said whether an outer-region channel $i$ is physically open or closed.
 The saved surface amplitudes $w_{ip}$ along with the inner-solution R-matrix pole energies $E_p$ can be plugged into the Wigner-Eisenbud \cite{Wigner_Eisenbud_1947} formula to give the R matrix at an arbitrary energy:

 The short-range R matrix obtained via Eq. (\ref{eq-Rmat-WE}) has indices of both open and closed channels.
 If we wish, we can transform it using a preliminary elimination procedure (closely related to the MQDT closed-channel elimination procedure), which neglects long-range multipole couplings at $r>r_0$: